 Underinflated tires can be a problem on hot days when the pavement is scorching, potentially causing a blowout.
 Hot weather also makes hoses and drive belts more likely to fail, so inspect them to ensure they’re in good condition with no signs of cracking or other deterioration.

-To learn more about protecting your car from the summertime heat, contact us at [insert info] today
+To learn more about protecting your car from the summertime heat, contact us today